 I last went to PlayIT at the very beginning, when the event was still at the Millenáris, and the number of visitors was only a fraction of what it is today.
 For me, the event at Symma was a completely fresh experience, leaving me with mixed feelings.

 The entire Syma event hall with its three halls stood out for gamers, exhibitors, and cosplayers.
 Space was packed to capacity, the stages were intertwined, and although they thought of noise diversion, there was a production that was disturbed by speech or music from the other stage.
-But fortunately, the cosplay competition could not be suppressed sound or quality this time either, and of course, there was also the largest audience here, as the event itself was attended by a lot of cosplayers – of course, who could dress up as a game character.
+Fortunately, the cosplay competition could not suppress sound or quality this time either, and of course, there was also the most significant audience here, as the event itself was attended by many cosplayers – of course, who could dress up as a game character.

 I have to leave, the food and drink prices during the event didn’t go away at all, I ate a very delicious and hearty burger at a fair price, for example – although I could have endured more sauce.
-Surprisingly, there were not only toy exhibitions, but also electronic and technical events, including the latest smartphones, monitors, and computer equipment.
+Surprisingly, there were toy exhibitions and electronic and technical events, including the latest smartphones, monitors, and computer equipment.

 An interesting event is PlayIT, but as a cosplayer, I recommend everyone to come with you because the party is really good.
 I had a lot of fun, met a lot of friends, met new ones, and it turned out that our cosplayers subculture is a lot more cohesive than I ever thought – and it feels really good!